ygsiete7/Gait2Hip-60/README.md

 ---

-## 12. Citation
+## Citation

-If you use this dataset, please cite the associated dataset record and publication when available.
+If you use this dataset or code, please cite the associated dataset record and publication when available.

 Dataset title: